ycAbout/web-scrapper-analyses-python/README.md

-This is a simple demo for web scrapper using python and BeautifulSoup4.
+This is a web scrapper demo using Python and BeautifulSoup4; data display used matplotlib.

 # Usage
 This app gets